Bean061/putative_paralog/README.md

 ```

 ## Output
 The second part of PPD will generate eight output folders for each step.
 Folder 1 contians all individual sequences from the same gene (maximum is 353 genes for Angiosperm 353).
-Folder 2 has the matrices with removed the individual sequences having high Heterozygous and an output recording the heterozygousity percentage for each individual gene sequence.
+Folder 2 has martices of each gene where individual sequences with high heterozygosity have been removed.
+It also contains text files listing the heterozygosity for each individual gene sequence.
 Folder 3 has matrices with references sequences included.
 Folder 4 includes the alignments using MAFFT.
 Folder 5 contains the alignments without references.
 Folder 6 contains the alignments with gappy region trimmed.
 Folder 7 contains the alignments with hypervariable regions trimmed by sliding window method.
 Folder 8 contains the categorized orthologs and paralogs data and a record for the shared hterozygous site percentage among each gene.

 ## Citation